 Upstairs is where the magic is at!
 Open plan kitchen with living/dining space and double doors opening out on to a balcony.
 Great for watching the ducks and swans on the pond.
 The large comfy leather sofas also provide a good view out if it’s a bit chilly to have the doors open.

 The kitchen provides everything you will need for your self catering break and it made a nice change to have knives that are sharp and fit for purpose too.

 As the lodge can sleep up to six people (fold up bed hidden away in the lounge), the dining table is also large enough to seat everyone.
 There is also another bathroom upstairs, including a shower and dry sauna.

-The Spa is available to all guests (as well as the general public), and Cameron Club lodge guests have complimentary access (for guests staying at a Cameron House Lodge this will be an extra charge).
+The Spa facilities are available to all guests (as well as the general public).
+Guest staying in a Cameron Club lodge will have complimentary access to the steam rooms etc (for guests staying at a Cameron House Lodge this will be an extra charge).
 All guests have access to the Leisure Club within the hotel.

 This facility is available to use for all those who stay on either of the two sites (Cameron House or The Carrick) and also can be booked if you are staying in the local area too.

 Full sized swimming pool, sauna, steam rooms, hydro-pool, infa-red and a rooftop infinity pool with great views.
 As you would expect there are also treatments available: massages, facials, waxing, manicure etc.